 TRPM1 (Transient Receptor Potential Cation Channel, Subfamily M, Member 1) is a Protein Coding gene.
-Diseases associated with TRPM1 include melanoma metastasis and night blindness, congenital stationary , 1c, autosomal recessive.
+Diseases associated with TRPM1 include night blindness, congenital stationary , 1c, autosomal recessive and melanoma metastasis.
 Among its related pathways are CREB Pathway and Ion channel transport.
 GO annotations related to this gene include calcium channel activity.
 An important paralog of this gene is TRPM8.

 UniProtKB/Swiss-Prot for TRPM1 Gene

 Cation channel essential for the depolarizing photoresponse of retinal ON bipolar cells.
 It is part of the GRM6 signaling cascade.
 May play a role in metastasis suppression (By similarity).
 May act as a spontaneously active, calcium-permeable plasma membrane channel.